 The same is true for tackles for loss, but that is a story for another day.

 Pro Football Focus' total pressures are always higher than everyone else.
 We don't know how they count them but from Smith to Chris Long to Aaron Donald to JJ Watt they are always an outlier—to the point of being inflated but we cannot say for sure because no one knows what their criteria us for a hurry.
 They could be the best source.

-Football Outsiders' totals always seasoned reasonable and match with my own work, but they don't come out until they release their almanac every Summer.
+Football Outsiders' totals are always seam reasonable and match somewhat with my own work, but they don't come out until they release their almanac every Summer.